Kindergarten capitalizing sentences and I worksheets

-Two capital rules start it all: the first word of every sentence gets a capital letter, and the word I is always written as a capital.
-Kindergartners pick the correctly written sentence from lookalikes, training their eyes on the very first letter.
+Two capital rules start it all: the first word of every sentence gets a capital letter, and the word I is always a capital.
+Kindergartners pick the correctly written sentence from lookalikes.

-Free printable PDF, aligned to Common Core L.K.2.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.K.2.a.

 The kind of sentences you'll fix